 IObit Malware Fighter Pro is the lead product in the company's security range, and has what looks like a capable feature set.
-It boasts both the IObit and Bitdefender antivirus engines, anti-ransomware capabilities, URL blocking, webcam protection, ad blocking, browser privacy tools and more.
+It boasts both the IObit and Bitdefender antivirus engines, anti-ransomware capabilities, URL blocking, webcam protection, and more.

 IObit Malware Fighter Pro may be crammed with features, but its main console is simple and straightforward.
 There's a clear display of your security status, a large Smart Scan button, and a tiny toolbar on the left-hand side.

-There were some issues with running scans in parallel.
-Normally, we could right-click a file in Explorer, select Scan and get a report immediately.
+It wasn't possible to run scans in parallel.
+If you need to check a file from Explorer, for instance, you can normally right-click it, select Scan with IObit and get a report immediately.
 But if a Smart Scan was running, IObit simply switched to the Smart Scan window and left us waiting to get the results.

-A browser extension aims to block ads, highlight dangerous links in search engine results and prevent access to malicious sites.
-The ad blocker worked reasonably well, but we struggled to find any URL that would generate a warning.
+An 'IObit Surfing Protection & Ads Removal' browser extension aims to block ads, highlight dangerous links in search engine results and prevent access to malicious sites.
+Other packages take a similar approach, but somehow IObit makes a horrible mess of the installation process.

-IObit Malware Fighter Pro had average detection results in our tests, but some unexpected false positives – including some DLLs used by Microsoft Message Analyser – let the package down.
+IObit Malware Fighter Pro had average detection results in our tests, but some unexpected false positives – including a TaskKill file which is a standard component of Windows – let the package down.

 Our tests are too small-scale to give a definitive picture of antivirus accuracy, so normally we would check how a product is reviewed by the major testing labs.
 Unfortunately, that's not possible here as IObit isn't covered by any of them.

 We do know that Malware Fighter Pro includes the excellent Bitdefender engine, which is a definite plus.
-But it's not implemented in the same way as the original, and there's no guarantee you'll get the same level of protection as with Bitdefender's own products.
+But it's not implemented in the same way as the original, and doesn't include the same level of real-time protection, so it's unlikely you'll get the same degree of malware-blocking effectiveness as with Bitdefender's own products.

 Adding IObit's own engine may help protect you from even more threats, but we're unconvinced.
 It mostly raised false alarms for us.

-IObit Malware Fighter Pro seems to offer a lot of functionality for a low price, but some features don't work as expected, the core antivirus seems average at best, and it can easily be disabled by a targeted malware attack.
+IObit Malware Fighter Pro has a lengthy feature list, but some features don't work as expected, the core antivirus seems average at best, and there's no comparative scores available from the big testing labs.